dagainz/Correlator/README.md

 ## To do

+- Regex evaluation / optimization
 - Think of overall documentation strategy
-- Standard linux syslog module
 - Add capability for listeners to register criteria for event filtering at instantiation time.
 - Exception handling
 - state Persistence